What is the size of the mitigation potential in EU agriculture by 2030?

 Yesterday, the European Commission published its proposed policy framework for climate and energy policy to 2030.
 It proposes two high-level goals while retreating from setting more specific targets for individual sectors and technologies.
 The over-arching goal is a greenhouse gas emissions reduction target for domestic EU emissions of 40% in 2030 relative to emissions in 1990.
 The proposal met with a mixed reaction and must still go through the legislative process in both the Parliament and the Council.

-The Commission’s assessment is that the policies and measures implemented and envisaged by member states in relation to their current obligations to reduce greenhouse gas emissions, if continued after 2020 and fully effective, would deliver a 32% reduction relative to emissions in 1990.… Read the rest
+The Commission’s assessment is that the policies and measures implemented and envisaged by member states in relation to their current obligations to reduce greenhouse gas emissions, if continued after 2020 and fully effective, would deliver a 32% reduction relative to emissions in 1990.
+Therefore, it sees the 40% target as achievable with some additional effort.
+If a more ambitious target emerged from international negotiations, the Commission proposes that this additional effort could be balanced by allowing access to international credits.… Read the rest